piddlingtuna/COMP1521_21T2/week10/virtual_memory.md

 This is called thrashing.

-This will cause your computer to be extremely slow.
+Your computer will be extremely slow...